Army uniforms of the Wehrmacht in the Second World War.

 On the Eastern Front there was an increase of special badges for elite units.
 Special metal badges were given to a number of grenadier regiments worn on the shoulder straps.
 Cuff titles were worn on the right sleeve, and at the end of the war there were small metal marks, which were given to a number of units and worn on the headgear.

 The only new badge introduced for the entire German army were special rank insignia for uniforms without shoulder pieces (mostly camouflage suits).
-With the exception of the two ranks of the SS-Oberfuehrer and field marshals of the army, these insignia were identical to those used in the Army and Waffen-SS.
+Except for the two ranks of the SS-Oberfuehrer and field marshals of the army, these insignia were identical to those used in the Army and Waffen-SS.